Abhisheksinha1506/Event_Conflict_Finder/README.md

 ### User Flow

-1. Visitors can run up to three searches anonymously.
+1. Visitors can run up to 5 free searches anonymously.
-2. On the third search, a modal prompts them to sign in (existing plan) or create a new user and buy the plan.
+2. After 5 free searches, a modal prompts them to sign in (existing plan) or create a new user and buy the plan.
 3. Existing users enter their email, which is validated against Supabase.
 Active plans unlock unlimited searches immediately.
 4. New users start a Polar checkout.
 After payment Polar redirects back with a success flag and the backend marks the plan as `active`.
 5. Returning users only need to re-enter their email next time this paywall appears.